atlanhq/atlan-lineage-airflow/README.md

 In the above dag, we have two tasks:

 1. `create` : This task creates a table on Snowflake and populates it with some data.
-The output of this task is the Snowflake table `a_test_table`, so this is what we configure for  the task `outlets` parameter.
+The output of this task is the Snowflake table `sample_table`, so this is what we configure for  the task `outlets` parameter.
 2. `get_count`: This task gets the number of rows present in the table created in `create` task.
 The input of this task is the output of the upstream task, and lets assume the output is a file.

 ###### NOTE: This plugin supports Airflow convention for defining inlets and outlets